peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  placing a byte-order mark at the beginning of a JSON string. </li>
  <li>Byte strings are converted to Base64 URL without whitespace or
  padding by default (see section 4.1 of RFC 7049).
-A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
-Padding will be included in the Base64 URL or traditional base64 form if
+A byte string will instead be converted to traditional base64 without whitespace and with padding if it has tag 22, or base16 for tag 23.
+(To create a CBOR object with a given tag, call the
- <b>Base64Padding</b> in the JSON options is set to <b>true</b> .
-(To
- create a CBOR object with a given tag, call the
  <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object
  and the desired tag number to that method.) </li> <li>Rational numbers will be converted to their exact form, if possible, otherwise